The NMS Miata in Lincoln NE for the SCCA National Championships!

-Currently we slapped some brand new shiny 18 inch O.Z. wheels and Falken tires on this car, currently on ATE brake pads for daily, and Ferodo DS2500 compounds on the track.
+Currently we slapped some brand new shiny 18-inch O.Z. wheels and Yokohama tires on this car, currently on ATE brake pads for daily, and Ferodo DS2500 compounds on the track.
 With these new wheels we also replaced the old lug nuts since they were rusty.
-Now with about two years of autocross events, and multiple track weekends so far, we are loving this car!
-The Cayman came with options for 17, 18, or 19 inch wheels, and right now we have a set of wheels in each size!
-We've installed new spark plugs, oil changes, air filters, oil analysis, and some other maintenance items, but overall it's running strong in stock condition.
+Now with three years of autocross events, and multiple track weekends, we are loving this car!
+The Cayman came with options for 17-, 18-, or 19-inch wheels, and right now we have a set of wheels in each size!
+We've installed new spark plugs, oil changes, air filters, brake fluid, done an oil analysis, as well as some other maintenance items, but overall, it's running strong in stock condition.
+"Ruby" has taken fastest Porsche PAX at one event with the NY Region PCA, and one fastest RAW time for Porsches with the Carolinas Region at an event at Michelin in SC.
+Future upgrades include wheel studs to replace the standard lug nuts to make wheel changes much easier.

 1989 MIATA MODIFICATIONS:

-BSI-build roll cage, AFF fire suppression system, Sparco Sprint racing seat with Schroth 6 point harness, cool shirt mount in the trunk, custom hood, trunk and fuel cap pull releases, hellasweet purple exterior lighting and blue cockpit lighting, butt-terrible 188k mile Mazda 1.6l engine
+BSI-build roll cage, AFF fire suppression system, Sparco Sprint racing seat with Schroth 6-point harness, cool shirt mount in the trunk, custom hood, trunk and fuel cap pull releases, hellasweet purple exterior lighting and blue cockpit lighting, butt-terrible 188k mile Mazda 1.6l engine.
+This 89 Miata was sold in 2024 to another Lemons team in Mississippi.

 1989 MIATA HISTORY: